-- 1) Use the vertical menu (for example, push the CH1 MENU button) to set the Probe option attenuation factor. - 2) Press UTILITY ->F5->F2 to use the Probe Check Wizard and configure the probe option attenuation factor properly following menu prompts.
+- 1 ☐ Use the vertical menu (for example, push the CH1 MENU button) to set the Probe option attenuation factor. - 2□ Press the PROBE CHECK button to use the Probe Check Wizard and configure the probe option attenuation factor properly following menu prompts.